-Though often described as 'the Golden Z' or 'the Style Mile' by councillors, city planners and tabloids, you'll come to know the key shopping areas of the city centre as Buchanan Street, Sauchiehall Street and Argyle Street.
-Buchanan Street is the meat in the consumerism sandwich, situated between two of the city's biggest shopping centres - Buchanan Galleries and St Enoch Centre.
-You can probably get most of what you need in one of these two complexes, but other key destinations are the Primarks on either Sauchiehall or Argyle Streets and the Savoy Centre, which has to be experienced at some point in your first year in Glasgow.
+Though often described as 'the Golden Z' or 'the Style Mile' by councillors and city planners, you'll come to know the key shopping areas of the city centre as Buchanan Street, Sauchiehall Street and Argyle Street.
+Buchanan Street is the meat in the consumerism sandwich, situated between two of the city's biggest shopping centres -Buchanan Galleries and St Enoch Centre.

+You can probably get most of what you need in one of these two complexes, but other key destinations are the Primarks on either Sauchiehall or Argyle Street and the Savoy Centre, which has to be experienced at some point in your first year in Glasgow.

 In comparison to the major retailers of the City Centre, the West End is littered with a range of excellent independent shops.
-Just off Byres Road on Dowanside Lane (opposite Hillhead subway) is Starry, Starry Night, a vintage-shoppers dream and don't be afraid to support the multitude of charity shops around the area - most of their stock has come from former students so there's often some really good stuff on offer.
+Just off Byres on Dowanside Lane (opposite Hillhead subway) is Starry, Starry Night, a vintage-shopper's dream and don't be afraid to support the multitude of charity shops around the area - most of their stock has come from former students so there's often some really good stuff on offer.

 For more traditional shopping in the West End, head along to Partick and you'll come across West End Retail Park, which in addition to a large Sainsbury's and Marks and Spencers for food, also boasts a Boots, an Argos and a Home Bargains for picking up useful things.
-Weirdly, you'll also find two different outdoors shops (citizens of Partick bloody love camping apparently), a coffee shop and a 24-hour McDonalds.
+Weirdly, you'll also find two different outdoors shops (citizens of Partick love camping apparently), a Cafe Nero and a 24Hr McDonalds.